seL4/website/About/whitepaper.md

 security and high performance.
 It also has the most advanced support for [mixed criticality real-time systems](https://en.wikipedia.org/wiki/Mixed_criticality).

+The figure below shows one of the uses for seL4: isolation between trusted and untrusted components in a system, including full virtual machines.

+<div class="w-4/5 my-6 mx-auto h-80">
+{% svg /images/tries-shutterstock/sel4-principles.drawio.svg width="100%" %}
+</div>

-The figure below shows one of the settings seL4 can be used in.
-The seL4 kernel is the layer directly above the hardware, mediating access to it.
+In the diagram, the seL4 kernel is the layer directly above the hardware, mediating access to it.
 On top of seL4, this example is running a virtual machine with untrusted code, some native applications with untrusted code, and some native applications with critical trusted code.
 The kernel isolates trusted from untrusted code and provides secure, controlled communication mechanisms between them.
 In the example, the system is configured to only allow communication via the trusted application, which for instance could implement custom security policies.

-<div class="w-4/5 my-6 mx-auto h-80">
-{% svg /images/tries-shutterstock/sel4-principles.drawio.svg width="100%" %}
-</div>

 For detailed explanations of these terms, see our [FAQ](FAQ.html).
 For a more detailed introduction to seL4, read the full [White Paper](seL4-whitepaper.pdf).